 Jessica performed aerial silks, Spanish webs, lyric hoop, wheel gymnastics, and as a unicycle flyer with the Gamma Phi circus for four years in college.
 She is currently performing aerial silks, webs and lyra with the runaway circus and forms in motion, while teaching sixth grade in Aurora as a 6th grade reading interventionist, language arts teacher, cheerleading coach, and poms coach.
 Jessica also has experience coaching gymnastics, tumbling, and various other circus acts.
 Jessica has been active in dance, gymnastics, or circus since she was 5, and she is excited to be teaching at Summers Academy of Dance!

 Amanda has had a life long love of dance starting with training at an early age through college in classical ballet, jazz, modern, & hip hop at several schools here in Chicago.
 She continued on to train and dance at Illinois State University, and is thrilled to share her love of dance once again.
-Amanda is currently teaching Precision Pom Technique and Teen & Adult Ballet.
+Amanda is currently teaching Precision Pom Technique and Teen & Adult Ballet/Lyrical.

 Brittany began her classical dance training at the Summers Academy of Dance as a little girl.
 After years of training as a member of the Berkshire Ballet Theatre, she performed many roles including Marzipan, Snow, and Waltz of the Flowers.
 While attending the University of Illinois she was a member of the Illinettes Dance Team which is the official dance team of the university.
 Currently, Brittany is Co-Coach of the Summers Dance Crew teams which are comprised of multiple age levels and have won several awards for choreography, costuming, and special judge’s choice awards for a variety of genres of dance.
 In addition to working at Summers, Brittany is also a bilingual Speech-Language Pathologist at Community Consolidated School District 15 as well as Advocate Sherman Hospital.
 As an instructor Brittany hopes that her passion for dance and love for working with children will shine through her teaching and choreography to inspire all of her students.

 Angela began dancing at the Summers Academy of Dance at age 6 and joined the Dance Company at age 9.
 As a company dancer of the Berkshire Ballet Theatre, she danced multiple roles in the Nutcracker, including Dewdrop, Spanish, Marzipan and Columbine.
 She has assisted with special needs children in their dance classes and has taught preschool classes as well as dance company classes.
 As a former competitive dancer, Angela brought her vision and experience to assist in the creation of Summers Dance Crew in 2009.
-Summers Dance Crew, which includes various age levels, has won multiple awards, including awards for choreography, costuming, and special judge’s awards.
+Summers Dance Crew, which includes various age levels, has won multiple awards, including awards for choreography, costuming, best studio spirit and special judge’s awards.
 Many SDC dancers have been awarded dance scholarships at the conventions the team has attended throughout the years.
 Angela most recently became involved as a choreographer for Vision Dancers, a liturgical dance ministry of Summers Academy of Dance.
-In addition to her work at Summers, Angela is currently the coach for the Junior Varsity Pom Team at Prairie Ridge High School.
+In addition to her work at Summers, Angela was previously the coach for the Junior Varsity Pom Team at Prairie Ridge High School.
 She is available for private lessons by contacting the studio.

 Abby began her training at the Summers Academy of Dance and performed with the pre professional company, The Berkshire Ballet Theatre.
 She performed such roles as Swanhilda in Coppelia, Clara in the Nutcracker, and has had the opportunity to perform as a guest artist for the past three years as Coffee.
 Ellison has performed choreography by Alvin Ailey company members Antonio Douthit and Kirven Boyd , Kirk Peterson (restaging Antony Tudor’s “Dark Elegies,”) Amanda McKerrow and John Gardner (restaging Antony Tudor’s “Continuo,”) Maurya Kerr former LINES dancer and founder of the company TinyPistol, and Michael Uthoff the Executive Director of Dance St.Louis.
 She has also had the opportunity to showcase her own choreography in The Dancing in the Streets Festival in St. Louis and at the American College Dance Festival at Northeastern Illinois University.
 Ellison graduated from Webster University in May 2014 with a Bachelor of Fine Arts in Dance, emphasis in ballet and Departmental Honors.
 Abby is currently a company member of Thodos Dance Chicago.
 Ellison will be teaching Contemporary, Modern, and Jazz here at Summers Academy.